op7ic/RT-OfficeBeaconBox/README.md

 # Host Design

-See [build.sh](server/build.sh) for source.
+See [build.sh](server/build.sh) for source on how the box is created.
 The script needs to be edited beforehand to ensure that appropriate IPs are added in ALLOW_IP variable.
 Its not clever but sets up the box as needed.
+Script was tested on Debian 9 x64.

 The script will perform the following actions: